NataliaShylina/inzyneria_oprogramowania_25/README.md

 # inzyneria_oprogramowania_25
-Firtst repo for the IO UEP
+First repo for the IO UEP.
+To jest repo testowe.